eternagame/EternaJS/lib/README.md

 # Building the folding engines

+NOTE: If you have difficulty with this install process, especially if you are a Windows user, please feel free to get in touch with us at eternagame@gmail.com and we'll be able to provide some additional assistance

 * Download & install `emscripten`: https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html#platform-notes-installation-instructions-sdk
 * Install `cmake`: https://cmake.org/download/
-* Download the tarballs for Vienna 1.8.5, Vienna 2.1.8, and nupack 3.0.4 into the corresponding directories
+* Download and extract the tarballs for Vienna 1.8.5, Vienna 2.1.8, and nupack 3.0.4 into the corresponding directories of each model (see https://www.tbi.univie.ac.at/RNA/#old and http://nupack.org/downloads - note that for NUPACK that while this version is not directly linked, exchanging the version number in the URL of the latest tarball will allow you to download the correct version)
-* Clone the LinearFold repository at commit 4d5a67b47b9dfcde66488f6c05b7583a4c9eff50
+* Clone the [LinearFold repository]((https://github.com/LinearFold/LinearFold)) at commit 4d5a67b47b9dfcde66488f6c05b7583a4c9eff50
 * `$ ./patch.sh`
     - This applies the patchfiles with eterna's modifications (eg, for getting substructure energies and some energetic modifications) to the energy libraries.